 A 'Pitching the Press with Email Guide' from a Sales Turned PR Guy

 I dive into my experience working with PR and journalists.
-Many lessons were learned, here are just a few.
+Here are just a few of the lessons learned.

 It’s tough.
 What I thought was groundbreaking, wasn’t.
 What I thought was a story, wasn’t.

 But, you very quickly learn what works for journalists and what doesn’t.
-Sometimes you get sassy feedback, which if you suck it up and listen to it it is actually quite useful.
+Sometimes you even get sassy feedback, which – if you suck it up and actually listen – is often actually quite useful.

-Having spent time pitching a consumer tech startup to the UK media for over a year, I managed to have my name and quotes included in all major and minor newspapers as well as many online outlets — please don’t take this as bragging, it was a long-hard fight with face-to-face meetings with editors from major publications and a lot of pitch emails sent.
+Having spent time pitching a consumer tech startup to the UK media for over a year, I managed to have my name and quotes included in all major and minor newspapers as well as many online outlets.
+Please don’t mistake this as bragging.
+It was a long, hard fight, full of face-to-face meetings with editors from major publications and countless pitch emails sent.

 - What is the story?

-- Why would the publications readers find it useful or interesting?
+- Why would that particular publication's readers find it useful or interesting?